lnys/codeigniter-yaml-forge/README.md

 ======================
 This library aims to generate database schemas from a basic YAML defined schema.
 I find YAML notation a lot easier to read/and write than verbose SQL scripts or $this->dbforge->add_field( ... ) and I'm hoping this abtraction will save me some time and some keystrokes.
 It utilizes the Symfony YAML libraries and the dbforge library found in CodeIgniter for the schema generation.

 This is just a first draft of the idea which I cooked up today...
-I've designed it with my own conventions in mind and the fact that I use WanWizard's DataMapper ORM should be kept in mind.
+I've designed it with my own conventions and the fact that I use WanWizard's DataMapper ORM should be kept in mind.

-Currently the schema design:
+Currently the schema supports:
 * Creates tables
 * Creates fields
 * Automagically adds relationship fields and tables (based on the DataMapper ORM convention)